 Photo by Makiko Nawa.
 Courtesy Mori Art Museum, Tokyo.

-Fumio Nanjo (b.1949 in Tokyo) is the director of Mori Art Museum since November in 2006.
-He graduated from Keio University in the faculty of Economics (1972) and Letters (Aesthetics/Art History;1977).
+Fumio Nanjo is the director of Mori Art Museum since November in 2006.
 His main achievements include commissioner of the Japan Pavilion at the Venice Biennale (1997), commissioner at the Taipei Biennale (1998), member of the selection committee of the Sydney Biennale (2000), member of jury committee of the Turner Prize (1998), artistic director of the Yokohama Triennale 2001, Tokyo-section co-curator of the Sao Paulo Biennale (2002), jury member of the Golden Lion Prize of the Venice Biennale (2005) and artistic director of the Singapore Biennale (2006/2008).
-Publications include Asian Contemporary Art Report: China, India, Middle East and Japan (2010) and A Life with Art” (2012).
+Publications include “Asian Contemporary Art Report: China, India, Middle East and Japan” (2010) and “A Life with Art” (2012).
 He is also appointed as the curatorial director for the first Honolulu Biennial which slated to open fall 2016.

-Jean de Loisy, President du Palais de Tokyo (Paris), 2012.
+Jean de Loisy, Président du Palais de Tokyo (Paris), 2012.

 © Bertrand Guay / AFP